Migrating to IaC Console

 - You want a modern Infrastructure as Code platform with AI assistance, better code reusability, and no vendor lock-in

-IaCConsole is designed for teams moving away from legacy solutions.
+IaC Console is designed for DevOps, DevSecOps, and SRE teams who want to amplify their expertise, not replace it.
 This guide will help you migrate smoothly.

 Understanding What Changed